XHYN-PH/exagear-302/README.md

 Be careful, the activation of this function applies to the entire cache, and not just to the container where it is activated.
 - Check out all the changelogs [here](https://discord.com/channels/829747132562800700/829748422889570354/1117109602463535204)
 ## 🪲 Bugs
-- Capital Letters & Special Characters  isn't working
+- Capital Letters & Special Characters  isn't working.
-- On some firmware, the server does not stop correctly, so it may hang when restarted (It is treated by forcibly stopping the application)
+- On some firmware, the server does not stop correctly, so it may hang when restarted (It is treated by forcibly stopping the application).
-- Mali-GPU has brightness bugs
+- Mali-GPU has brightness bugs.
 ## 📝 Notes
-- If Experimental Boost Acceleration is on DSound3 will not work
+- If Experimental Boost Acceleration is on DSound3 will not work.
-- Latest Input-Bridge isn't added
+- Latest Input-Bridge isn't added.
+- WineD3D 8.3 is recommended to use for Built-in VirGL.

 ## 🗨️ Feedback